WebOrigami/docs/content/builtins/tree/text.md

 supertitle: "Tree."
 ---

-A [tagged template function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) that renders a text string including the deep values of trees.
+A [tagged template function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) that renders a text string including the deep values of [map-based trees](/async-tree/mapBasedTree.html).
 See also [`Tree.indent`](indent.html), which normalizes whitespace indentation.

 As discussed in [template expressions](http://localhost:5000/language/expressions.html#templates), Origami template strings can directly include the contents of arrays, objects, or trees.
 JavaScript template literals do not provide useful results for such objects: